The goal of early childhood education should be to activate the child’s own natural desire to learn. Maria Montessori

 Here is a glimpse of our Montessori homeschooling days..

 Learning about the continents.
-Before we started using a map that is different to Montessori world map I made sure Blossom was 100% confident identifying continents by their location and colour.
+Before we started using a map that is different from the Montessori world map I made sure Blossom was 100% confident identifying continents by their location and color.
 Once she could point any continent, we started working with this large World Map.

-Learning to recognise various cultural differences in traditional clothing from country to country.
+Learning to recognize various cultural differences in traditional clothing from country to country.

 Learning names of the states of Australia.
-Blossom traced the state of Queensland and did push pinning and colouring of the state.
+Blossom traced the state of Queensland and did push pinning and coloring of the state.

 DIY Sequin Boards are very simple to assemble.
 You can download my version of Seguin boards (A and B) by signing up to Montessori Nature updates at the bottom of the post.
 Montessori math beads are some of the most frequently used materials in our homeschool classroom at the moment.
 Golden beads – 10 bars can be found here.
 For those who are not familiar with the Seguin board presentation, you can watch it here.